1st Year

 One of the most important things parents can do for their children is to help them learn how to be healthy.
 They can do this by feeding babies when they are hungry and stopping when they are full.
 They can help babies enjoy being physically active every day.

 Your baby uses signals to “talk” to you.
-Learn to read those signals so he can learn to depend on you.
-It helps for you to be there for your baby when he needs you.
+Learn to read those signals so they can learn to depend on you.
+It helps for you to be there for your baby when they need you.

-• Rapidly move his eyes in his sleep
+- Rapidly move their eyes in their sleep

-• Try to suck on his hand or tongue, your shoulder, or anything he can touch
+- Try to suck on their hand or tongue, your shoulder, or anything they can touch

-• Be fussy, squirm, stretch, and clench his fists or toes
+- Be fussy, squirm, stretch, and clench their fists or toes

-When your baby has had enough food, he may:
+When your baby has had enough food, they may:

-• Put his hands in front of his mouth
+- Put their hands in front of their mouth

-• Forcefully move his entire body away from you
+- Forcefully move their entire body away from you

-• Fall asleep with the nipple in his mouth
+- Fall asleep with the nipple in their mouth

 Help your baby learn to enjoy moving.
-With your baby on his back, hold his ankles and gently move his legs as if he is pedaling a bicycle.
+With your baby on their back, hold their ankles and gently move their legs as if they’re pedaling a bicycle.
 Sing a song and keep rhythm with the movements.
-Lift his arms gently up and down over his head — and then in and out.
-With your baby on his back, hold a toy above his body.
-Encourage him to try to reach for it.
+Lift their arms gently up and down over their head — and then in and out.
+With your baby on their back, hold a toy above their body.
+Encourage them to try to reach for it.

-Give your baby a gentle massage after his bath.
-Touching him helps you bond.
+Give your baby a gentle massage after their bath.
+Touching them helps you bond.

 Take Time to Care for Yourself and Your Baby